 If your information result in a possible 'hit' to a vulnerable sector verification record search, you will receive a request for follow-up information on your vulnerable sector verification.

 You need to call 3-1-1 to set an appointment with the Calgary Police Service to have your fingerprints taken for submission to the National Repository.
 Your fingerprints will be verified against the pardoned sex offence database.

-Please refer to our vulnerable sector information and instructions or vulnerable sector FAQs for further information.
+Please refer to our Vulnerable Sector Information and FAQ for further information.

 If you should have any further questions regarding this interim process, please contact the Police Information Check Unit or visit one of our locations.